-We’ve seen it happen more and more over the last few years: community is becoming an ever-larger driver of business value and revenue.
-As we see more examples of groups creating real value out of their communities, more startups and established companies are seeking to add community professionals to their teams.
+We’ve seen it happen more and more over the last few years: Community is becoming an ever-larger driver of business value and revenue.
+As we see more examples of groups creating real value out of their communities, more startups and established companies are seeking to hire a community manager.
 Some are making a splash by hiring Directors or Heads of Community and others are dipping their toes in the water with more entry-level roles.

 Having spoken with or worked with dozens of companies from early-stage startups to established public companies looking to fill community roles, I’ve identified several common indicators that a company should invest in community in a real way.
 I’ve also seen quite the opposite.

 Here are the 6 signs that you need to hire someone to own community on your team (and examples of companies for each) and the 5 common signs that you’re doing this for the wrong reasons.